Riyadh International Book Fair: 2007

 The 2007 fair was held in the same location as the 2006 one, and the topics selected for the cultural programme were described as less controversial.

 In 2007, Abdul-Aziz al-Sabeel, deputy minister of information for cultural affairs, announced that the "families-only" days would be dropped: three evenings were open for men only; the rest would be open to all.
 The ministry and the religious police were said to have negotiated this change.
 However, it is not clear that this actually occurred; it later emerged that fair periods scheduled as "open for all" meant open to mixed-gender family groups only.

 2008

 The 2008 fair was held at the Riyadh International Exhibition Center in Morouj Dist, and featured less controversial speakers and topics than the 2006 fair.

 The National Society for Human Rights offered a report on the state of human rights in Saudi Arabia at the fair.
 There were separate opening hours for men and mixed-gender family groups, with four evenings reserved for men only.

 The US Embassy in Riydh participated, hosting a "US Information Resource Center" booth.
-The booth sold 1,829 copies of 66 pre-approved publications; Embassy officials were surprised by the positive response to their presence, and strong interest in English-language teaching materials and American literature.